CDRXavier/XpandShield/XpandShield_MK2/README.txt

 Battery circuit & connector(?)

 Vibrating motor (?)

+Note:
+MK2_0 and MK2_-1 are preserved for historical reasons.

+Inside the RN-42 folder are firmwares for the RN-42 module, supposedly needed to be flashed onto HC-05 or other compatiable Bluetooth boards with the BC352 processor.

 ______

-Utilizing three 74HC165D parallel-load shift registers connected to SPI bus in daisy chain along with a tri-state buffer allow for ultra-fast read of the button state (SPI bus operate at 8MHz).
+Utilizing three 74HC165D parallel-load shift registers connected to SPI bus in daisy chain along with a tri-state buffer allow for fast reads of the button state, while the six analog channels provide 10 bit analog read for the six sticks.